Tampa Bay Rays

 The Cross-Bay Ferry

-Okay here we go, after this quick word from our sponsor:
+Okay here we go, after this highly applicable bit of advice from our sponsor:

 Tropicana Field Parking, Tip #1) Alternate Routes to Rays Games.
 Driving to the Trop is simple enough in theory.
 The Trop is easily accessible by I-275 at exits 21 and 23B (I-175 and I-375 also feed into the ballpark area), and the big white dome is visible for miles.
 The Rays have a nice little parking map on their website with some helpful info.